echronos/echronos/pm/reviews/47_unable_to_follow_quick-start_rom_loading_failed/Stefan_Götz.0.md

 I believe this is okay because:
     - Preemptive RTOS variants were not working on ARM QEMU before this patch.
-    - Fixing this bug will mostly involve changes in the QEMU repository (with a minor README update here) So, support for preemptive RTOS variants will be added in a future patch.]
+    - Fixing this bug will mostly involve changes in the QEMU repository (with a minor README update here) So, support for preemptive RTOS variants will be added in a future patch.
+UPDATE: The bug was found.
+Section stating preemptive variants are unsupported has been removed from the README.]